dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

 ### getEvonodesProposedEpochBlocksByIds

-Retrieves the proposed blocks from evonodes for a specified epoch, based on their IDs.
+Retrieves the number of blocks proposed by the specified evonodes in a certain epoch, based on their IDs.

 **Returns**: A list of evonodes and their proposed block counts or a cryptographic proof.